fostroll/toxine/doc/README_TEXT_PREPROCESSOR.md

 tokens = TextPreprocessor.word_tokenize(text)
 ```
 Hovewer, now, both of them are simple wrappers for *NLTK* methods of same
-name, because after preprocessing they works pretty well.
+name, because after preprocessing they work pretty well.

-Param **kill_empty** allow you not to add to the return empty sentences.
+Param **kill_empty** allows you not to add empty sentences to the return.

 Also, we have a wrapper that makes all tokenization at once:
 ```python